InSyncWithFoo/pyright-for-pycharm/docs/faq.md

 ## Why does it take so long to run on my project?

+There are multiple possible reasons for this.

+### Other inspections are taking too long

 Since this plugin invokes a CLI tool, it must be registered as an [`ExternalAnnotator`][9].
 Inspectors of this kind will only run when all other background tasks have finished.

+Check your other plugins to see if this is the case.

+### There are a lot of files/things to process

 Unlike Mypy, Pyright does not cache previous results in a hidden directory.
 As such, everytime it runs on a given <em>file</em>, it also has to reprocess all other files that file depends on.

 Again, for better performance, [the sister plugin][8] is recommended.

+### Your code triggers a Pyright bug

+In some rare cases, Pyright might get itself into an infinite loop or similar.

+If this seems to be the case, treat it as [a fatal error][10].

 ## Is this plugin affiliated with Microsoft/JetBrains?